Liech/Yathsou/README.md

 Not all Libs are listed yet.

-Some are not worth any mentioning yet.
+Most are not worth any mentioning yet.

 # Build and Run

 Start Project is Othuum.

-Working Directory should be changed to $(TargetDir).
+Fervor is my personal playground.

 Use Visual Studio 2019 and Windows.